jwd83/VCR/README.md

 ### running the python daemon on 1 or more machines

+On one machine that will do everything:

+python daemon.py -s -u -q

 On machine that will watch the filesystem:

 python daemon.py -s -u